aquatix/dammit.nl/content/posts/prettifying_gnome.md

 Yes, we're going deeper.
 The terminal is in my top 3 most used applications, and I want it to look the part.

-used [Gogh](https://github.com/Mayccoll/Gogh) to choose a matching pleasant colour scheme.
-Gogh [supports a lot of colour schemes](https://mayccoll.github.io/Gogh/), so choose one to your liking.
-I found Afterglow to match nicely with the Materia theme, and it has pleasant colours with enough contrast, but without blinding me (which is why I choose dark-ish themes in general).
+I use a Gnome Terminal colour theme by [Gogh](https://github.com/Mayccoll/Gogh).
+Gogh [supports a lot of colour schemes](https://gogh-co.github.io/Gogh/), so choose one to your liking.
+I found Argonaut to match nicely with the overall theme, and providing enough contrast to be easily readable while also using pleasant colours.
+Gogh supports multiple terminal emulators, so you're not stuck with Gnome Terminal.

-I use a Gnome terminal colour theme by [Gogh](https://github.com/Gogh-Co/Gogh):

 ```bash
 # Prepare so Gogh can do its thing